BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I revised "my" project and understood it a bit better.
 Also I tried to use regex to extract all emojis.
 Somehow it worked, but I'd like to count them.

 **Thoughts:** From tomorrow I'll try to write my own functions, maybe doing a guided project on Dataquest.

+### Day 21: March 27, 2020

+**Today's Progress**: Since due to the coronavirus, it's not clear if the internship will continue I decided to begin a guided project on Dataquest.
+Today I did some initial exploration of the datasets.

+**Thoughts:** I'm determined to ask to the initial questions about the dataset and also to write my observations in clear way.